 Xbox One S controller: gets a grip

 One of the most significant cosmetic changes that’s been touted about the One S is its new controller, which is near-on identical to the original One controller.
-Its control sticks are made from a slightly more durable material, it’s got a greater wireless play range than before and its back is populated with these neat rubberised dimples.
-In day-to-day terms, you’ll struggle to notice these changes.
+Its control sticks are made from a slightly more durable material, it’s got a greater wireless play range than before and its back is populated with these neat dimples.
+In day-to-day terms, you’ll struggle to notice the difference.
 At least we did.

 A far greater annoyance is that it hasn’t been updated with built-in wireless charging.
 It still doesn’t even come with a charging kit.
 Being told you need to load up a gamepad with a fresh pair of AA batteries only to remember you were too lazy to pick any up on your way home from work is one of life’s most blood-curdling frustrations.
 Environmentally speaking, this routine is incredibly wasteful too.
 If the PS4’s controllers can be rechargeable as standard, there’s no good reason why Microsoft can’t enable the same.

-On the plus side, the One S’ pad now gives you Bluetooth support, which is an absolute gift for PC gamers.
+On the plus side, you do get a good deal of play out of your AAs.
+Casual gamers will only have to swap in a new set every month or so.
+Plus, the One S’ pad now gives you Bluetooth support, which is an absolute gift for PC gamers.
 Hooking this thing up to a Windows 10 PC or laptop is a cinch and means you don’t have you plug yet another cable or wireless adapter into your rig.

 Naturally, this is all part of Microsoft’s newfound Xbox and PC friendliness, which also includes Xbox Play Anywhere - buy a downloadable copy of a game on one platform and you can play it on the other, with progress and achievements synchronised across both.
 Admittedly the cost of buying a digital copy of a game in this way is far higher than simply buying a disc, but as any grandma worth her salt will tell you, ‘There’s no such thing as a free meal.’